amp-cli/amp/README.md

 A: Each application should have its own directory (eg "/home/me/src/my-application-1").
-By default, "amp" assumes that each directory corresponds to a single virtualhost and a single MySQL database.
+By default, "amp" assumes that each directory corresponds to a single virtual-host and a single MySQL database.
-If you need an additional virtualhost and DB for that application, call "create" again with the "--name" argument.
-If you want an additional virtualhost XOR DB, specify "--no-db" or "--no-url".
+If you need an additional virtual-host and DB for that application, call "create" again with the "--name" argument.
+If you want an additional virtual-host XOR DB, specify "--no-db" or "--no-url".

 Q: How do I build a stand-alone PHAR executable for amp?